owntracks/recorder/README.md

 `--norec` disables writing of REC files, so no location history or other similar publishes are stored, and the Lua `otr_putrec()` function is not invoked even if it exists.
 What is stored are CARDS and PHOTOS, as well as the LAST location of a device.
 As such, the API's `/locations` endpoint becomes useless.

 `--norevgeo` suppresses reverse geo lookups, but this means that historic data will not show addresses (e.g. with the API or with _ocat_).
+See below for information on Reverse Geo lookups.

 `--logfacility` is the syslog facility to use (default is `LOCAL0`).